volodymyr-lisniak/magento-2-gulp/README.md

 ## Configuration

-Check or set theme configuration in the `dev/tools/grunt/configs/themes.js`
+Copy the contents of `themes.js` into `local-themes.js` in the `dev/tools/grunt/configs/` directory.

 ```
 module.exports = {